A frequent question Total Green Recycling gets asked is “What happens to all those materials recovered from recycled electronics?”

 You can learn the difference between leaded and non-leaded glass in our previous article.

-Leaded glass goes to Port Pirie in WA which is one of the world’s largest primary lead smelting facilities and the third largest silver producer.
+Leaded glass goes to Port Pirie in SA which is one of the world’s largest primary lead smelting facilities and the third largest silver producer.

 Non-leaded glass can be found in printers, front panels of CRT TVs, microwaves and some other white goods.